 Reviewing customer conversations also helps call center managers create personalized training programs for each agent by evaluating the accuracy of the information they provided and whether they followed your call center’s internal SOPs (Standard Operating Procedures).

-6. Follow the TCPA Regulations
+6. Follow Relevant Compliance Regulations and Acts

 7. Create an Information Security Policy